mbocquet/keepasshttp/README.md

 None.

+## Install this role as submodule of an existing GIT repository

+`git submodule add https://git.sekoya.org/mb/keepasshttp.git roles/keepasshttp`

 ## Example Playbook

     - hosts: workstations
       roles:
-         - mbocquet.keepasshttp
+         - keepasshttp

 or

     - hosts: workstations
       roles:
-         - { role: mbocquet.keepasshttp, x: 42 }
+         - { role: keepasshttp, x: 42 }

 if any variables comes in the future fot this role.